 I started off baking the bread in a casserole dish (dutch oven) which gave good results, but requires you to have special equipment if you want to get a good shape to the bread.
 I don’t feel like buying anything non-essential in this moment of emergency.

 So I’ve moved on to doing the final rise on a baking sheet, and I put some water in a baking tin at the bottom of the oven to give a bit of steam.
 It works just as well.

 Beg some starter from a neighbour, or if you’re desperate or in a hurry you can order a sachet of dried starter from here.
-There are a million recipes for making your own starter but I haven’t tried any so I can’t really recommend any particular method.
+If you’re a personal friend then ask me and I’ll send you some dried starter that you can reconstitute.
+There are a million recipes for making your own starter but I haven’t successfully tried any so I can’t really recommend any particular method.
 They mostly take a week of daily feeding to get them going.